nfrechette/acl-js/README.md

 ## External dependencies

 You don't need anything else to get started: everything is self contained.
+There are no JS dependencies required for this module and all C++ dependencies used during decompression use the MIT license.

 See [here](./external) for details.

 ## License, copyright, and code of conduct